ChimeraEntertainment/monit-windows-agent/README.md

 # Current Project Status

+**As of Jul the 29th 2016 We have pushed an update which fixes a few critical bugs and includes basic command line options.
+Logging with log4net has now been integrated and logs into the default location.
+Reloading the configuration file can now be done with the standard command**

+---

 **As of Dec the 4th 2015 I have pushed an update which is basically a rewrite of the C++ monit source code in C#.
 Extended functionality is given, we're using it in production since 2 months.
 The documentation below is outdated and will be updated soon!**